molinan2/Nuked-SC55-Render-Mac/README.md

   see what arguments it accepts.
 - Improved performance without sacrificing accuracy.
 - Support for ASIO output on Windows when building from source.
+- Loads roms based on their hashes instead of requiring specific filenames.

 ## Building